 Take advantage of natural light as much as possible.

-Use light colored paint on walls to reduce the lighting requirement.
+Use light coloured paint on walls to reduce the lighting requirement.

 Make sure light fixtures are clean.